-If you’re new to the public relations world, it can appear scary and confusing.
+If you’re trying to hire a publicist to become famous, it can appear scary and confusing.
 We get it, we’ve all been there.
 That’s why it’s important to stay informed.
 By choosing a reputable PR agency (we know one!), you can boost your brand or business’ reputation!
 Not to mention the extra media coverage!
-Here are nine signs you’re being a scammed by a PR agency to watch out for:
+Here are nine signs you’re being scammed by a PR agency to watch out for:

 Your publicist is not informed.